What Does Asbestos Duct Wrap Look Like? A Comprehensive Guide

 1. Material Composition:

-• Asbestos duct wrap is made of asbestos fibers, known for their durability and heat resistance, woven into a fabric-like structure.
+• Asbestos duct wrap comprises asbestos fibers, known for durability and heat resistance, woven into a fabric-like structure.

 • Modern duct insulation typically consists of fiberglass, foam, or reflective foil, designed to be safer and more efficient.